-In the ANCHOR LIGHTS position, the masthead light

-completely illuminates white, 360 Degrees, and no other navigation lights illuminating.
+In the ANCHOR LIGHT position, both the Steaming light and the anchor light on the light mast are illuminated white.
+This combination completely illuminates 360 Degrees.
+The stern light and side lights are shut off in the Anchor light mode.
 The panel button will illuminate RED, indicating the Anchor light mode is selected.